 Other precautions include:

-- Registering to vote at your current address: the electoral role is used by lenders to check your residential status — if you’re registered, then a criminal can’t register in your name elsewhere.
+- Registering to vote at your current address: the electoral roll is used by lenders to check your residential status — if you’re registered, then a criminal can’t register in your name elsewhere.

 - Destroying documents a crook could use: shred, burn or otherwise destroy all financial documents and anything carrying your full name and address, date of birth or any account number.

 - Keeping your information up to date: remember to tell your bank, card issuer, utility providers and anyone else you can think of when you move home.
 That way, sensitive information should not fall into criminal hands.

 - Installing a personal mail box: if you do have a shared delivery point for post, try to get individual mail boxes installed, so your personal documents stay personal.

 - Not giving your identity away: be wary of cold callers, e-mails asking for personal data and even what you give away on social networking sites.
 Even the names of your pets or your children’s birthdays could be a clue to your passwords or PINs for a watchful identity thief.